perisdr/HOL-DeployingCloudServices/HOL.md

 	>**Note:** If you visit the production site shortly after its promotion, the DNS name might not be ready.
 If you encounter a DNS error (404), wait a few minutes and try again.
 Keep in mind that Windows Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.

+---

 <a name="Exercise3" />
 ### Exercise 3: Using Visual Studio to Publish Applications ####

 Previously, you learnt how to deploy applications to Windows Azure using the Management Portal and a set of PowerShell cmdlets.
 If you are a developer, you may find it more convenient during your development cycle to deploy your applications directly from Visual Studio.

 The first time you publish a service to Windows Azure using Visual Studio, you need to create the necessary credentials to access your account.
-This involves generating a self-signed certificate that you can upload to the Windows Azure Management Portal.
-In Exercise 2 of this lab, you followed a similar procedure when you created a certificate using the makecert utility.
-Visual Studio streamlines this process and allows you to generate the certificate by specifying the necessary information by way of its UI.
+For doing this, you will use the PublishSettings file you downloaded in the previous exercise.

 Once you set up your account information in Visual Studio, you can publish your current solution in the background with only a few mouse clicks.